WeiNianLim/wcc-v2/README.md

     ```
     npm install
     ```
-4. `cd` into the project folder and run
+4. Change your directory into the project folder `cd <projec folder name>` and run
     ```
     npm start
     ```